astromatic/visiomatic/doc/src/interface.rst

 The Coordinates Pane allows the user to:

-1. check the central coordinates and the current FITS extension (for mosaics of detectors) of the current field of view
+1. check the central coordinates and the current FITS extension (for mosaics of detectors) of the current field of view.
 2. pan to the given coordinates or to a given object
 3. pan to a given detector for mosaic images stored as |MEF| files.

-To move to specific coordinates or objects, simply click in the coordinates pane, and enter the desired coordinates or object name. |VisiOmatic| uses `Simbad <http://simbad.u-strasbg.fr/simbad/sim-fid>`_ to parse the input coordinates and object names.
+To move to specific coordinates or objects, simply click in the coordinates pane, and enter the desired coordinates or object name.
+|VisiOmatic| uses `Simbad <http://simbad.u-strasbg.fr/simbad/sim-fid>`_ to parse the input coordinates and object names.
 According to the `Simbad Query-by-Coordinates webpage <http://simbad.u-strasbg.fr/simbad/sim-fcoo>`_, the following coordinates writings are allowed:

 * ``20 54 05.689 +37 01 17.38``
 * ``10:12:45.3-45:17:50``